Ocean Avenue and Cape Porpoise (8 Miles)

 Kennebunk Beach, Kennebunk (7 Miles)

-Bike Tour from Dock Square go up the hill to the traffic light and take a left onto Beach Avenue.
-After a couple minutes you will see the Monastery.
+From Dock Square go up the hill to the traffic light and take a left onto Beach Avenue.
+After a couple minutes you will see the Fransiscan Monastery.
 A walk on the grounds is well worth the time spent.
 Please lock your bike when you enter, as bike riding is not allowed in the Monastery grounds.
 Continue down toward the beach by taking a left out of the Monastery back onto Beach Avenue.
 Kennebunk Beach is now straight ahead about one mile.
 Follow the ocean for the next two miles.
-Where the road heads away from the ocean you will see Great Hill Road on the left.
-This dead end road
+From there, it’s a short ride back along the beach, or up Sea Road to the light, the take a right to get back into town.

 Bridal Path, Kennebunk

-Flat dirt path about two miles long that parallels the Mousam River.
+This flat, dirt path is about two miles long, and parallels the Mousam River for the majority of the ride.
 This Bike Tour is an excellent ride for beginners and families.
-Park at Sea Road School on Sea Road for access.
+For access, park at Sea Road School on Sea Road, or on Route 9 south just before the bridge over the river.

 Kennebunkport Conservation Trust, Gravelly Brook Road